SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 • Certain factors beyond Walmart’s control impact Walmart’s ability to achieve its own targets, including changes to local energy grids; our physical presence in geographic areas without available necessary technology, equipment or capabilities; and weather patterns increasing the number of days requiring facility heating and cooling.

-• Walmart is dependent on the cooperation and performance of certain third parties, including business partners providing clean/green services and suppliers’ capacity and willingness to implement and measure emissions reductions projects.
+• Walmart is dependent on the cooperation and performance of certain third parties, including business partners providing clean/green services and suppliers’ capacity and willingness to implement emissions reductions projects, and measure Scope 1, 2, and 3 emissions can pose challenges to our meeting targets.

 • Walmart’s business will continue to evolve and grow.
 This growth and changes in our model may require additional facilities and/or an expansion of our footprint, which may create pressure on our targets.

-• The capital and operating costs of implementing projects will be a factor (e.g., transitioning to low-GWP refrigerants).
+• The capital and operating costs of implementing projects will remain a challenge for the foreseeable future (e.g., transitioning to low-GWP refrigerants, innovative electric vehicles).
 Low market prices and volatility of the price of fossil fuels can complicate the cost/benefit analyses.

-• Value chain (scope 3) emissions measurement and reporting remains an immature field; lack of standardized approaches and comprehensive data sets limit the ability to generate comparable, reliable and decision-useful information.
+• Value chain (Scope 3) emissions measurement and reporting remains an immature field; lack of standardized approaches and comprehensive data sets limit the ability to generate comparable, reliable, and decision-useful information.
+Please see our discussion above in Scope 3 Footprint Analysis and Target-Setting.

-• National and global catastrophic events, including pandemics, can exacerbate many of the above factors.
+• National and global catastrophic events (e.g., recessions and economic downturns, natural disasters, geopolitical instability and war, health crises) can exacerbate many of the above factors.

 About Our Reporting